- What Is insulin?

-Abnormally high levels of blood sugar leads to type 2 diabetes and insulin resistance is the root cause of diabetes[*].
+Abnormally high levels of blood sugar lead to type 2 diabetes, of which insulin resistance is then the root cause[*].

 It’s estimated that 80% of people with type 2 diabetes are overweight or have a higher BMI (body mass index)[*].

-And while the cause of insulin resistance is not yet fully understood, researchers have found strong evidence linking excess fat around your body’s organs (visceral fat) and decreased insulin sensitivity[*].
+And while the cause of insulin resistance is not yet fully understood, researchers have found strong evidence linking excess fat around your organs (visceral fat) and decreased insulin sensitivity[*].

-- Hepatic insulin sensitivity – This is linked to the process of gluconeogenesis (the production of new blood sugar).
+- Hepatic insulin sensitivity: This is linked to the process of gluconeogenesis (the production of new blood sugar).

 Some experts claim that if you have an apple-shaped body or if you get tired after eating carbohydrates, then there’s a chance you might be insulin resistant.
 However, this isn’t the most accurate way to determine your insulin sensitivity.

 Luckily, insulin sensitivity isn’t a fixed mechanism in the body.
 It can be drastically improved and increased by changing your lifestyle.

-#1: Utilizing the Ketogenic Diet
+#1: Using the Ketogenic Diet